Hydro-Man: Film

 A member of the Elementals inspired by Hydro-Man appears in Spider-Man: Far From Home.
 On his take on the character, director Jon Watts states, "There's so many Spider-Man villains from the rogues gallery that I wanted to dig a little bit deeper than what anyone might be expecting... villains like Hydro-Man and Molten Man, who may not be on the highest list.
 But that opened up such amazing visual possibilities and poses really dangerous challenges for Spider-Man".
 Identified as the Water Elemental, it emerges from Venice's canals, where Peter Parker and Mysterio defeat it.
 It is later revealed that all of the Elementals were illusions created by Mysterio and his fellow ex-Stark Industries employees to obtain Tony Stark's technology and fraudulently establish Mysterio as a superhero.
+Separately, Flash Thompson refers to a BuzzFeed article about "a sailor named Morris Bench who was exposed to an experimental underwater generator and got hydro powers".